chzvz/usb-auto-sync/README.md

 **Your USB must be formatted to EXT4 or NTFS.
 EXT4 works best on linux, but NTFS is better if you need to access the files on windows as well.**

-Find USB name:
+Find USB NAME and FSTYPE:
 ```
-lsblk
+lsblk -f
 ```
-Under NAME find the USB drive you want to reformat, should be something like sda1.
-If it is not sda1, enter the correct name for the folowing code.
+If FSTYPE is EXT4 or NTFS, you can skip formatting.
+Replace sda1 with the NAME of your USB.
+If your USB is sda1, copy and paste.

 Unmount:
 ```